ioccc-src/winner/2018/hou/README.md

 This entry takes such decadence to an extreme.
 It just calls a bunch of libraries to generate an HTML page from a JSON feed, literally.
-There is no variable (function parameters included), no operator, no flow control statements except a few decorative returns.
+There is no variable (function parameters included), no operator, no flow control statements except a few decorative `return`s.
 In compliance to production coding standards, the code is littered with fashionable jargon, doxygen comment, and license text.

 As one would expect from such an approach, this program is much more resource